mgrcar/OPA/Data/README.txt

 Unable to process:

 * libertarec - data missing?
-* vovkonanetu - unable to parse sentence 2724
-* ratoncrack - unable to parse sentence 1424
+Yes - no problem to skip this one
-* kruhinvino - unable to parse sentence 68
+* kruhinvino - unable to parse (TODO: parse 10 by 10??)